brotatotes/bht-automation/bht gen 3/Mark/Chapter 8/Mark 8 35 bht.md

 ### Philip Schaff:
+1. "And the gospel's.
+Peculiar to Mark."
-1. "For my sake" remains the leading thought: for the sake of the gospel, because it tells of the personal Redeemer.
+2. "For my sake remains the leading thought: for the sake of the gospel, because it tells of the personal Redeemer."
-2. And the gospel's.
-Peculiar to Mark.
-3. See the note on the same addition in chap.
-Mark 10:29.
+3. "Because it tells of the personal Redeemer."

 ### Archibald T. Robertson:
-1. "Two senses of 'life' and 'save.'"
-2. "For the last 'save' Matthew 16:25 has 'find' (ευρησε)."
+1. "For the last 'save' (σωσε) Matthew 16:25 has 'find' (ευρησε)."
-3. "See on Matthew 16:26 for 'gain,' 'profit,' and 'exchange.'"
+2. "See on Matthew 16:26 for 'gain,' 'profit,' and 'exchange."

 ### John Gill:
-1. "But whoever is willing to save it, when it is called for to be laid down for Christ's sake; and rather than lay it down, will deny Christ, and give up a profession of him, and his Gospel, shall lose it."
+1. "Life is a valuable thing, and all that a man has he will give for it; self preservation is a principle in nature."
 2. "Though he will lose it now, he will find it again in the resurrection of life; for he will rise to eternal life."
 3. "He will live forever with Christ, in endless pleasure and glory."